Skip to Main Content

 For a travel credit card that doesn’t charge an annual fee, the benefits are decent and can provide value for many card owners.
 Here are a few:

-The Delta SkyMiles Blue credit card provides a 20 percent discount on in-flight purchases.
-Such purchases include food, beverages and audio headsets.
+• Discount on in-flight purchases: The Delta SkyMiles Blue credit card provides a 20 percent discount on in-flight purchases.
+Such purchases include food and beverages.

 If you’re an infrequent flyer or don’t exclusively fly Delta, the Delta SkyMiles Blue American Express credit card may not be for you.
 Although it has no annual fee, it lacks key perks available on other top travel cards.
 But this card can be hard to beat if you’re a frequent flyer and a loyal fan of Delta flights.
 That said, there are other airline credit cards worth considering.